Get Started

 Google evaluates helpful content through a constellation of algorithmic signals, some confirmed and others inferred from testing.
 Here’s what matters most for SEO practitioners assessing risk and opportunity.

-Original insight and first-hand expertise rank among the strongest positive signals.
-Google rewards content demonstrating direct experience—product testing, case studies, original research—over aggregated summaries.
-Pages that cite primary sources or introduce novel perspectives typically outperform rehashed listicles.
+Look, original insight and first-hand expertise rank among the strongest positive signals.
+Google rewards content demonstrating direct experience, product testing, case studies, original research, over aggregated summaries.
+In most cases, pages that cite primary sources or introduce novel perspectives typically outperform rehashed listicles.

 User satisfaction metrics play a decisive role, though Google downplays their direct impact.
 Dwell time, return-to-search behavior, and engagement patterns help the algorithm distinguish genuinely useful pages from those optimized purely for ranking.
 If visitors immediately bounce back to results, that’s a red flag.